-You have or will receive a link by which to sign up for the MSU English Language Test (MSUELT).
-After you log onto this link, you will get a test ticket, which you must print out and bring with you to the MSUELT.
+Provisionally admitted undergraduate students should sign up for an English test date and time when creating your personal orientation schedule in the Admissions Portal: http://beaspartan.msu.edu.
+Bring a printed copy of your schedule to your test time.
 You should also bring two forms of photo identification (your passport and student ID are the common forms of ID).
 You cannot bring coats, jackets, backpacks, cell phones, or other devices into the test with you.

 The test is a paper and pencil test with sections in Listening, Reading and essay writing.

 For information on minimum English proficiency requirements, see link: http://admissions.msu.edu/admission/international_requirements.asp

 Students who do not meet these requirements should expect to enroll in English language classes for 1-3 semesters.
 For more information, please see Frequently Asked Questions for Provisionally Undergraduate Students or email firstname.lastname@example.org the English Language Center if you have further questions.

 Please see the Controller’s Office webpage for information on tuition/billing and other related questions: http://www.ctlr.msu.edu/COStudentAccounts/ebillQuestions.aspx

 If you do not find the answer to your questions after reading all of the above information, email email@example.com.